-The German watchmaker has recently presented its facelifted Archimede SportTaucher M automatic diving watch.
+The German watchmaker has recently presented its facelifted Archimede SportTaucher M automatic diver.
 The new timekeeper comes in the same body, but features a new, more German, rotating bezel.

 It won’t be too much of exaggeration to say that a great deal of watch enthusiasts around the world is getting tired with numerous brands bluntly copying that legendary “Rolex diving bezel.”